gee-community/arcgis-earthengine-toolbox/docs/installation.md

 ## Download ArcGEE Connector Toolbox

-The user can download the ArcGEE Connector Toolbox at this link `https://github.com/di-private/redlands-desktop-engine/tree/woolpert_dev/toolbox`.
+The user can download the ArcGEE Connector Toolbox at this [link](https://github.com/di-private/redlands-desktop-engine/tree/woolpert_dev/toolbox).
 Download the entire toolbox folder and move it to the ArcPro connected direcotry, the toolbox will automatially appear in the Catalog.

 ## Google Cloud SDK